James Scott (boxer): Loss of ranking and fight with Yaqui López

 As a result of losing his ranking, Scott announced his retirement from boxing.
 Nevertheless, Scott changed his mind shortly afterward and announced that he was "unretired" and would fulfill his contracts.
-His next fight was against Jerry Celestine, who he defeated by decision and claimed he was not trying to score a knockout to preserve his hand for a fight with López.
-After the fight, Scott spelled out his issues with Muhammad and discussed working with his lawyer for permission to fight outside Rahway.
+His next fight was against Jerry Celestine, whom he defeated by decision and claimed he was not trying to score a knockout to preserve his hand for a fight with López.
+Like Scott, Celestine had boxed as a prison inmate in Louisiana on the undercard of Leon Spinks vs. Muhammad Ali II.
+After the fight, Scott spelled out his issues with Murad Muhammad and discussed working with his lawyer for permission to fight outside Rahway.
 Muhammad expressed support for Scott and a desire to continue to help him, as well as optimism that the WBA decision to strip his ranking would be overturned.
+Scott earned $7000 for the fight.

-The next month, Scott fought López, and defeated him by decision in a fight broadcast on NBC.
+Although Scott was no longer ranked, López wanted to proceed to fight Scott on the basis of earning a payday.
+He was slated to earn $40,000 for fighting Scott, with Scott earning $20,000.
+The next month after the Celestine fight, Scott fought López, and defeated him by decision in a fight broadcast on NBC.
 No knockdowns occurred in the bout, but Scott cut López open as early as the first round.
 After the match, Scott declared that he should be the number 1 contender and called out new WBA light heavyweight champion Marvin Johnson and WBC heavyweight champion Larry Holmes.
 López stated that he wanted a rematch.
+Boxing publication The Ring named Scott their world light heavyweight champion after the match.